rohanraval526/AdColony-Android-SDK/README.md

 * Updated OM SDK to v1.3.0

-Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK/blob/master/CHANGELOG.md) for all the previous SDK versions and please check out the 3.3 SDK [integration tips](https://www.adcolony.com/blog/2018/02/22/reaching-new-heights-sdk-3-3/).
+Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK/blob/master/CHANGELOG.md) for all the previous SDK versions.

 ## Getting Started
 To get started, here is the link to [Android SDK integration documentation](https://github.com/AdColony/AdColony-Android-SDK/wiki).